| Entered into electronic format by

 the lesser evils, and wholly omit all mention of the terrible woes that are to

+have no end?
 Who can believe that a just lawgiver and ruler

 would deal thus with his people?
 And of all things who can believe that the

 divine Father would deal thus treacherously with His own children?
+But how differently the case stands, when we come

 to the doctrine of a present retribution for sin.
 In the very outset God warns